ICT4D and the Global Network Transformation

 The development of AI is deeply intertwined with advancements in robotics in conjunction with data networking, networking infrastructure, and cloud-based computing capabilities.
 These technological advancements enable the deployment of robotics in real-time applications such as healthcare, finance, and manufacturing by supporting decision-making and enhancing operational efficiency across various sectors.
 The continued development of AI networking is essential for the ongoing integration and expansion of robotic technologies in our daily lives.

 Kaku envisions a future where technology solves major challenges such as disease, poverty, and environmental degradation.
-Kaku advocates for ongoing research and innovation while remaining vigilant about potential risks and unintended consequences.
+He advocates for ongoing research and innovation while remaining vigilant about potential risks and unintended consequences.
 He emphasizes the importance of a gradual, symbiotic relationship between humans and technology.
-Kaku highlighted the significance of Isaac Asimov’s Three Laws of Robotics, which are central to the plot of I, Robot.
+Kaku also highlighted the significance of Isaac Asimov’s Three Laws of Robotics, which are central to the plot of I, Robot.
 He praised the film for exploring these laws and their potential limitations.
 The Three Laws are designed to ensure that robots act safely and ethically, but the movie illustrates how these laws can be overridden in unexpected ways and are not to be trusted by themselves.

 Citation APA (7th Edition)